connectomicslab/connectomemapper3/paper/paper.md

   software packages used in this field to perform complex network analyses, but it also eases the reuse of all outputs in the BIDS ecosystem.

-## A focus on accessibility and versatility.
+## A focus on accessibility and versatility

 CMP3 takes advantage of the Traits/TraitsUI framework (\href{http://docs.enthought.com/traits/}{http://docs.enthought.com/traits/}) for building an